flakjakk/working-band/docs/source/prereqs.rst

 The idea is to have a backup for *every* system and cable on stage.
 By 'system' I mean an assemblage of components used by one person to get their sound from their voice / instrument to the mixer.

-Every musician must have access to a tuner on stage.
+..note::   Every musician must have access to a tuner on stage.

 Electric guitars